MethaneRain/Python/Date-Times/README.md

        datetime.datetime(2019, 1, 31, 12, 0)], dtype=object)
 ```

 Awesome!
-Now we can see we have a month's worth of daily time steps at 12Z for January.
+Now we can see we have a month's worth of daily time steps at 12Z for January 2019.